AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

   reference collapse may occur.
-- During template type deduction, arguments that are array or function names decay to pointers, unless they’re used to initialize references.
+- During template type deduction, arguments that are array or function names decay to pointers, unless they're used to initialize references.
 - Automatic type conversions are limited during type deduction:
   - When declaring call parameters by reference, even trivial conversions do not apply to type deduction.